To register your neighborhood association, please fill out the Neighborhood Registration Form and mail, fax, or email the form to:

 Attn: Lynne Simpkins

 Once you have registered your neighborhood association, you will receive additional information from your neighborhood liaison.
-If you are not certain of your neighborhood boundaries, please contact Lynne Simpkins at (863) 834-6011 or email at email@example.com.
+If you are not certain of your neighborhood boundaries, please view the Neighborhood Boundaries Map or contact Lynne Simpkins at 863.834.6011 or firstname.lastname@example.org.

 Staff Support: Registered neighborhood associations will have a city neighborhood liaison assigned to assist in the initial stages of neighborhood organization.
 Liaisons can help with planning effective meetings, organizing projects, preparing and mailing newsletters, writing and implementing grants, and providing direction for working through the channels of city government.